bigbluebutton/bbb-lti-broker/README.md

   docker-compose run app rake db:seed docker-compose up
 ```
-To customize its behaviour copy the file dotenv as .env (for development only) and uncomment the environment variables as required.
+To customize its behaviour copy the file dotenv as app.env (for development only) and uncomment the environment variables as required.

 The database by default is sqlite3, even for production.
 Change the adapter for using postgresql and set up the rest of the parameters.